A climate-friendly road map for healthcare

 - Integrated communications and systems with Smart technologies and the internet of things (IoT)

-- Electricity derived from renewable sources (e.g., solar, solar thermal, geothermal)
+- Electricity derived from renewable sources (e.g., solar, solar thermal, and geothermal)

 Solar